What to do When Clients Get in Their Own Way

 Katie Vernoy 37:20

 I know you all too well.
-So the final one is this kind of disrespectful, hostile critical, the therapist are demanding more than the therapist can offer.
+So the final one is this kind of disrespectful, hostile, critical of the therapist, or demanding more than the therapist can offer.
 And I think that’s similar to what we were talking about with safety.
 But we talked to in that regard, we were talking about how to fire the client in that episode, which will obviously link to in the show notes.
 But I think that there’s also, how do you actually deal with that if you’re wanting to keep the client in the session, if a client is being hostile towards you, like absolutely hostile?

 Curt Widhalm 37:49